HarlowShow/patternate/README.md

 ## Coming Soon

-- improved interface
+~~- improved interface~~
+- change the background colour of your pattern
-- more patterns
+- more pattern modes

 ## Contributions